 - Gas or Blast Freezing: Nitrogen (-320.44 °F)) or Carbon Dioxide (-78.5 °F) gases are used to freeze lobster tails.
 Gas freezing is very quick and does not change the taste or texture of the meat.
 It is sometimes followed by light protective glazing.
 In addition, with nitrogen freezing, there is no drip as well as no yellow tint to the meat that can occur with brine freezing.

 - Brine Freezing: Freezing by immersion in super cold brine followed by protective glazing.
-This method is not as fast as gas freezing and done poorly can leave a very salty taste.
+This method is not as fast as gas freezing and when done poorly can leave a very salty taste.

 Our Frozen Lobster Tail Line-Up

-We ship premium frozen lobster tails in the shell.
-We carry 6-7 oz tails, jumbo 8-10 oz. tails, and colossal 16-20 oz. tails and even monster size tails- weighing in at 20-24 oz. each!
-Tails are shipped frozen, raw in the shell and are ready for steaming or broiling.
-Most importantly, these cold-water beauties are known for their meatiness and sweet flavor.
+We ship premium frozen lobster tails in the shell right to your door.
+We carry 6-7 oz tails, jumbo 8-10 oz. tails, colossal 16-20 oz. tails, and even monster size tails- weighing in at 20-24 oz. each!
+Our tails are shipped frozen, raw in the shell and are ready for steaming or broiling.
+Most importantly, these cold water beauties are known for their meatiness and sweet flavor.

-For a dramatic presentation, slit the top of the shell with a pair of kitchen shears to expose the lobster meat, then grill or broil…and savor!
-In addition, a butterflied lobster tail is a great way to dress up any lobster dinner.
+For a dramatic presentation, prepare the tail by adding a slit to the top of the shell with a pair of kitchen shears to expose the lobster meat, then cook and savor!
+In addition, This is a great way to dress up any lobster dinner.
 Especially Valentine’s Day!

 These special tails are 4-5 oz. each and are split, completely cleaned and ready to grill or bake.
 Each tail is fully of juicy tender meat and is stocked full of flavor.
 No need to worry about the talis losing flavor when shipping.
 By tunnel freezing the tails under a stream of supercooled gas, we instantly lock in the full fresh flavor you expect with your tails.